Obstructive Sleep Apnea

 How is obstructive sleep apnea diagnosed?

-Your doctor will also do a physical exam.
+Your healthcare provider will also do a physical exam.
 This includes an exam of the throat, neck, and mouth.
 The provider will also ask about your health history.
 You'll probably also have to answer questions about your sleep and bedtime routine, as well as your symptoms.
+Your healthcare provider may have you do blood tests to rule out conditions similar to sleep apnea, such as a low thyroid level.

 How is obstructive sleep apnea treated?